 SUNCOR GLOBAL SECURITY OPERATIONS CENTRE

 The HIDI Group provided Electrical and Audiovisual for the implementation of a corporate-wide Monitoring facility for Security, incorporating a large Video Wall and multiple control positions.
-HIDI’s AV division was brought on during the construction phase once Suncor and Kasian had finalized the overall design of the Suncor Global Security Operations Centre.
+HIDI’s Audiovisual (AV) division was brought on during the construction phase once Suncor and Kasian had finalized the overall design of the Suncor Global Security Operations Centre.
+HIDI was originally brought on to provide electrical design of power, communication, lighting, and lighting control, but later due to our audiovisual expertise was engaged to deliver a heavy audiovisual solution and design based on Suncor’s security group requirements.
+Electrical design implemented critical power systems distribution from their existing UPS and generator systems in the building to make sure adequate electrical distribution for all of the audiovisual systems that were required, as well as communication ties from Suncor’s existing infrastructure.

 Suncor Global Security Operations Centre is used to monitor the status of over 1500 cameras at facilities located in Canada, USA, Scotland (North Sea offshore rigs), North Africa and the Middle East.
 In addition to camera monitoring, Suncor uses this facility to monitor access control and intrusion monitoring, Intercom’s and Radio traffic.
 The GSOC is a first of its kind at Suncor, in the future another site linking to this facility maybe added for an Emergency Operations Centre.